Bode-Raymond/Writeups/CTF/2022/NSA-Codebreaker/Task9/README.md

 ![](./img/keys.png)

 According to the keyMaster binary, these keys are version 1 UUIDs.
-It would also appear that over halfof the key is a constant and will not need to be bruteforced.
+It would also appear that over half of the key is a constant and will not need to be brute-forced.

 The next step is determining how the file is encrypted, which can be found in the tools folder from task A2.